 @UserDefaultPersist var isCoachMarkShown: Bool = false

-Here, property isCoachMarkShown controls the access of the wrapped property wrappedValue.
+Here, the property isCoachMarkShown uses @UserDefaultPersist, which manages the access and storage of the underlying value

 1